Valentine’s Day is coming up soon, so it’s time to start thinking about chocolate! (Actually, I don’t need a holiday to think about chocolate!)

 Set the bowl over the simmering water.
 Give the chocolate mixture an occasional stir.
 When everything is smooth, blended, and all melted, pour it into the prepared pan (the one with the parchment paper.)

 Put it in the refrigerator.
 DO NOT COVER THE FUDGE!
 (If you cover it, too much condensation will form and ruin your beautiful fudge!)
-Let it chill for about 4 hours or until it is totally firm.
+Let it chill for about 4 hours or until it is totally firm and then cover it with plastic wrap.

 I do hope you put the parchment up at least two sides of the pan!
 Otherwise, right about now you are saying: “She’s crazy, I’m never going to get this out of the pan”!
 If you can get your knife to the edge of the parchment paper, that should be enough to loosen it.
 If that doesn’t work, after you have run your knife around the edge of the pan, cut out a small corner.
 Taste it.
 (Yes, it’s delicious, and no, you can’t just eat it from the pan!)
 Now slip your knife under the parchment paper and the fudge should come out of the pan.
 (This is the hardest step of this entire recipe!)